Adapting the Good School Toolkit for secondary schools

 This collaborative research project, funded by the National Institute for Health Research (NIHR), Health Services and Delivery Research Programme, examines the experiences of young people with sickle cell as they transition to adulthood and move from using child to adult services.

-Tight K is a feasibility study investigating how potassium levels are controlled following cardiac surgery.
+Tight K is a study investigating how potassium levels are controlled following cardiac surgery.

 The effect of early tranexamic acid administration on mortality, hysterectomy, and other morbidities in women with post-partum haemorrhage: an international, randomised, double-blind, placebo-controlled trial.